-- The pleasures of being in a mashpotato and human wall - The excitement of human jousting - You can sculpt anything out of ONLY duct tape - How good storm trooper armour made out of styrofoam looks - You can dub video tape at midnight in res - Tushar's car will never run out of gas - It is REALLY hard to buy gas at 11:30p.m. - How to properly tape cotton candy to my boxers - News of a mathie in an engineering helmet travels quickly - How far POETS is from the MC - Anything, and I do mean Anything, can be made out of cotton candy, mashed potatoes, cardboard, tape, and pipe one word: COMMANDO - I am very used to dancing at 4a.m. - Pink body paint does wash off, but you will still have a nice mathie pink glow for a few days after - Full contact calculus is not a good thing to do at 9a.m. after not sleeping - Dan has good ideas favourite colours, had to prove that every simply connected 3- manifold is homeomorphic to the 3-sphere.
-Apart from the AHS team, which was eliminated by the first question, all teams made tremendous efforts before being launched into the gorge.
-The math team, working under intense pressure, was able to find a counter-example, but were launched anyway due to a malfuncthe loss to the mathematical world, however, the families of the victims were awarded 40,000 points in an out of court set-
+- The pleasures of being in a mashpotato and human wall

+- The excitement of human jousting

+- You can sculpt anything out of ONLY duct tape

+- How good storm trooper armour made out of styrofoam looks

+- You can dub video tape at midnight in res

+- Tushar's car will never run out of gas

+- It is REALLY hard to buy gas at 11:30p.m.

+- How to properly tape cotton candy to my boxers

+- News of a mathie in an engineering helmet travels quickly

+- How far POETS is from the MC

+- Anything, and I do mean Anything, can be made out of cotton candy, mashed potatoes, cardboard, tape, and pipe

+- one word: COMMANDO

+- I am very used to dancing at 4a.m.

+- Pink body paint does wash off, but you will still have a nice mathie pink glow for a few days after

+- Full contact calculus is not a good thing to do at 9a.m. after not sleeping

+- Dan has good ideas

-- The Laurel trail makes an excellent roadway without police! - Inflatable people make good volleyballs - Plastic knives cause flesh wounds - Not sleeping enhances any experience - If someone is going to wear a dress for scunt they will NOT be female - When a man in a dress is going to ride another human being like a horse they should do it SIDE SADDLE
+- The Laurel trail makes an excellent roadway without police!

+- Inflatable people make good volleyballs

+- Plastic knives cause flesh wounds

+- Not sleeping enhances any experience

+- If someone is going to wear a dress for scunt they will NOT be female

+- When a man in a dress is going to ride another human being like a horse they should do it SIDE SADDLE

+- One should stretch properly before 3D twister

+- "2nd" is the best place to be in

+- Mathies know how to make a DeLorean

+- How big a cotton candy fro can be